eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 ```

 The test also has a meaningful name.
 If this fails in the CI, it is immediately clear what is broken.
-Additionally, the tested object is called `sut`.
+Additionally, the tested object is called `sut` (system under test).
 This makes it easy to identify the actual test object.
 Lastly, a `constexpr` is used for the expected value.
 This removes a magic value and also makes the output of a failed test more readable, since it is immediately clear what's the actual tested value and what's the expected value.

 Now let's continue with further tests, applying the ZOMBIES principle